thecooldrop/argo-examples/examples/single-cluster/README.md

 - Hammers
 - Weasles

 This means that in total we will be having 6 environments, namely one of each environment per team.
 We will assume that team Rockets will be the one managing the infrastrucuture and ArgoCD itself.

+Todo list:

+- Patch argocd-application-controller and argocd-server ClusterRoleBinding subject namespace from argocd to proper integration namespaceargocd-server
+- Ensure that each team can install their applications from their own repository
+- Ensure that each team can only install their applications into their own namespaces
+- Ensure that each team can only create resources into their namespaces
+- Ensure that teams can not create namespace resources